sg3-141-592/JenkinsSharedLibraryDemo/README.md

 # Introduction
 This repository contains an example of implementing new functionality using Jenkins file.

+You'll need to install the [Pipeline Utility Steps - Plugin](https://plugins.jenkins.io/pipeline-utility-steps/).
+We just this to get the `readYaml` function.

 ``` jenkins
 @Library('pipeline-library-demo') _
 import org.nordcloud.secretScan;